Drinking Wine During Pregnancy: Safety and Risks

-If you have problems with drinking or are an alcoholic make your health care provider aware so the two of you can take steps to ensure a health pregnancy.
+If you have problems with drinking or are an alcoholic make your health care provider aware so the two of you can take steps to ensure a healthy pregnancy.

 If you suspect that you may be addicted to alcohol and excessive drinking, consider utilizing the resources below for help and support: